These Rules are made under section 452 of the Education and Training Act 2020 by the Board of NZQA and the Minister of Education.

 - To maintain consent to assess in respect of the entire consent or particular classifications or standards, relevant schools must:

-- continue to maintain, and comply with, the quality management system provided for in Appendix 1; and
+- continue to maintain, and comply with, the quality management system provided for in Schedule 1; and

 - continue to comply with its relevant obligations in rules made under section 452(1)(m) of the Act for the time being in force; and

-- in respect of unit and skill standards continue to meet the consent and moderation requirements for the standards to which the consent relates, and report credits for students to NZQA.
+- in respect of unit and skill standards continue to meet the consent and moderation requirements for the standards to which the consent relates, and accurately report results and credits for students to NZQA.

 - NZQA may notify a holder of a consent to assess where, over a period of two consecutive years, the holder has not reported credits in respect of a particular field, subfield, domain, or standard within the holder’s consent.